Friends of Energy House 2.0 Impact Fund

 The £16 million Energy House 2.0 is part-funded by the European Regional Development Fund (ERDF), and will provide exceptional opportunities to collaborate with industry, carry out unique research, and provide innovative solutions to help the international move to net zero, especially within the built environment sector.

-Building on the success of last two years, the overall ambition of the Friends of Energy House 2.0 community is to raise awareness, improve education and understanding, and to build a talent pipeline in the areas of energy efficiency, sustainability, and climate change.
+Building on the success of last three years, the overall ambition of the Friends of Energy House 2.0 community is to raise awareness, improve education and understanding, and to build a talent pipeline in the areas of energy efficiency, sustainability, and climate change.

 The Energy House 2.0 facility is at the heart of the University of Salford campus; therefore, it is critical for us that the impact of the fund primarily supports beneficiaries within the local community – Salford, Greater Manchester, and the North West.